-(a) The commission shall implement by January 1, 2007, a course or courses of instruction for the training of law enforcement officers24 in California in the handling of human trafficking complaints and also shall develop guidelines for law enforcement response to human trafficking.
+(a) The commission shall implement by January 1, 2007, a course or courses of instruction for the training of law enforcement officers45 in California in the handling of human trafficking complaints and also shall develop guidelines for law enforcement response to human trafficking.
 The course or courses of instruction and the guidelines shall stress the dynamics and manifestations of human trafficking, identifying and communicating with victims, providing documentation that satisfy the Law Enforcement Agency (LEA) endorsement required by federal law, collaboration with federal law enforcement officials, therapeutically appropriate investigative techniques, the availability of civil and immigration remedies and community resources, and protection of the victim.
 Where appropriate, the training presenters shall include human trafficking experts with experience in the delivery of direct services to victims of human trafficking.
-Completion of the course may be satisfied by telecommunication, video training tape, or other instruction.